 Enrico Zimuel, from Elastic, gave a very explanatory presentation which started with a very good overview on its pros and cons.
 There’s probably nothing new there, but it’s probably a very good consideration to make when making architectural decisions, instead of picking just microservices because it’s the word of the day.

-He then showed examples of a ride sharing app written in PHP (with Swoole) using microservices, which you may like to watch if you are considering this kind of application.
+He then showed examples of a ride-sharing app written in PHP (with Swoole) using microservices, which you may like to watch if you are considering this kind of application.

 No matter which architecture you choose, a few points make a good watch for any PHP developer, particularly those about applying PSR-7 for HTTP transactions.